graevy/graevy.github.io/content/posts/roms.md

 - very hackable

 Reasons to not stay rooted:
-- the cat-and-mouse game of root detection and Magisk
+- the perpetual cat-and-mouse game of root detection and Magisk[^13]
 - larger attack surface[^10]

 ### Bootloader Unlocking[^3]